 In 1995, the average automotive repair worker would have been a certified mechanic.
 He and she would have a lot of formal training and a lot more time under the hood developing an ear for bad noises and an eye for the beginnings of excessive wear.
 Today, a qualified technician must add familiarity with on board computers, software, and electronic diagnosis.

-Vehicle maintenance is the key to getting long, productive life from your automobile.
+Vehicle scheduled maintenance is the key to getting long, productive life from your automobile.
 It is a significant investment for most car owners, and getting the most out of the purchase is a key to financial well-being as well as safe and happy driving experience.
-You must have an excellent technician as your partner in long-term maintenance.
+You must have an excellent technician as your partner in long-term scheduled maintenance.

 → Quality Parts